jurstu/jurstu/sites/blog/content/posts/rox.md

 I'm not sure how big is it, and I have no real way to check...

 But I have to believe It's **filled by inspiration** and **emptied by doing good work**.
-This actually ties well to the fact of my workaholism.
-Think about it...
+"Made weak by time and fate, but strong in will".
+This actually ties well to the fact of my workaholism. **Think about it**...
 The fact that I have a model of a bucket, which powers my will and is filled by inspiring myself.
 Often with warrior-alike attitude.
 Iron Man, KungFu Panda.. others...
+A model of how tired and willing to work I am.

 There is a quote for this, I found out I liked for quite some time now..
 It's in Polish, though